transifex/transifex-javascript/packages/cli/README.md

-  --append-tags=<value>        append tags to strings --cds-host=<value>           CDS host URL --do-not-keep-translations   remove translations when source strings change --dry-run                    dry run, do not apply changes in Transifex --fake                       do not push content to remote server --key-generator=<option>     [default: source] use hashed or source based keys
+  --append-tags=<value>        append tags to strings --cds-host=<value>           CDS host URL --do-not-keep-translations   remove translations when source strings change --dry-run                    dry run, do not apply changes in Wordsmith --fake                       do not push content to remote server --key-generator=<option>     [default: source] use hashed or source based keys
                                <options: source|hash>